chrizzFTD/naming/README.md

 Object-oriented names for the digital era.

-naming provides a simple yet flexible and scalable interface for naming conventions.
-It follows the UNIX tradition of single-purpose tools that do one thing well.
+`naming` provides an interface for dealing with naming conventions; from defining them, to identifying names and creating new ones.

 ### Installation